LowArtem/AspTemplate/README.md

 git clone https://github.com/LowArtem/AspTemplate
 ```

+- Clone this repository.
-Clone this repository and change all `AspAdvancedApp` occurrences to the name you want to assign to the project.\
-You can do this by using `rename_project.py` script (or taskfile command `rename`)
+- Change all `AspAdvancedApp` occurrences to the name you want to assign to the project.
+You can do this by using `rename_project.py` script (or taskfile command `rename`).

 ```bash
 task rename
 ```

-There are also swagger default displaying parameters that you would want to change at `AspAdvancedApp.Api/appsettings.json` under the `Swagger` block.

-Change PostgreSQL settings (username, password, db name, etc) in `DevOps/docker-compose.yml` and all `appsettings.json` files.
+- Change PostgreSQL settings (username, password, db name, etc) in `DevOps/docker-compose.yml` and all `appsettings.json` files.
+- Change server api and username in `DevOps/playbooks/inventory.ini` file.

-Delete `.git` folder in the root directory and init your own git repository:
+- Delete `.git` folder in the root directory and init your own git repository.

 ```bash
 git init
 ```

+There are also swagger default displaying parameters that you would want to change at `AspAdvancedApp.Api/appsettings.json` under the `Swagger` block.

 Enjoy your work!